Yad HaShmona: History

 Yad HaShmona was founded in 1971 by a small group of Finnish Christians and was named for eight Jewish refugees from Austria who escaped to Finland in 1938.
 The Finnish government, collaborating with the Nazis, handed the refugees over to the Gestapo in 1942.
-Seven of them were murdered in Auschwitz; the only survivor, Dr. Kolman, who lost his family in extermination camps, later immigrated to Israel.
+Seven of them were murdered in Auschwitz; the only survivor, Georg Kollmann, who lost his family in extermination camps, later immigrated to Israel.

 Activities

 Yad HaShmona is a community and centre for Messianic Jews in Israel, with around 260 residents.
 The area is home to the Yad Hashmona Country Hotel and Restaurant and the Home of the Bible Translators.

 Biblical garden

 In 2000, a biblical garden was built at Yad Hashmona in cooperation with the Swiss Beit Shalom Association and the Israel Antiquities Authority (IAA).

 The garden gives visitors a glimpse into the spiritual, physical and agricultural world of the Jewish people in Biblical times.
 It displays a variety of biblical plants and trees as well as reconstructed farms from biblical times.
 The garden includes an ancient wine press, an olive oil press, a 'mikveh' (ritual bath), a burial cave, an agricultural watchtower, a Galilean-style synagogue and a Bedouin tent.